genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 Several variants have been developed since its birth, in which the most common standard is Rapid Spanning Tree Protocol (RSTP).
 Many managed switches implement the protocol and often enable it by default.

 Although it's quite common in the networking world where I'm living in its perimeter, it's been something vague and unfamiliar to me for a long time.
-Maybe it's because I came from the application layer and gradually went down to lower layers [^0].
+Maybe it's because I came from the userland that is above the application layer and gradually went down to lower layers [^0].
 After all, I'm more interested in the higher layers and I haven't given much attention to the layer one and two.

 [^0]: I can clearly recall the excitement when I sent an email by directly talking to a SMTP server using telnet client for the first time.

 But recently I noticed that FreeBSD's if_bridge supports RSTP when I was playing with jails and reading related documents.
-I instantly felt that this is a good opportunity to learn the protocol.
+I instantly felt that this is a good opportunity to learn a litle more about the protocol.

-I know there are things called network simulators and they are widely used for education.
+I do know that there are things called network simulators and they are widely used for education.
 Using some of them would save me some time.
-But as a UNIX hobbyist I want to do it on my own, even if I re-invent the tiny wheel.
+But as a UNIX user I want to do it on my own, even if I re-invent the tiny wheel.

 This is definitely not a practical usage of FreeBSD [^1] but it's gonna be fun.
-So I am going to abuse FreeBSD bridges to see how RSTP works!
+So I am going to misuse (or abuse) FreeBSD bridges to see how RSTP works!

 [^1]: It's also not specific to FreeBSD.
 The same experiment must be possible with any other operating system which supports STP bridges.
 I just used my favorite OS.

 Please note:

 * This article just describes my experience and understadings.
-It's not meant to be an accurate explanation of the Spanning Tree Protocol.
+It's never intended to be an accurate and/or concise explanation of Spanning Tree Protocol.
-* In the following text, I used the words Spanning Tree, Spanning Tree Protocol and STP for Rapid Spanning Tree Protocol (RSTP).
+* In the following text, I used the words Spanning Tree, Spanning Tree Protocol and STP mostly to refer to Rapid Spanning Tree Protocol (RSTP).

 ## Preparation
 ### Setting up a Single FreeBSD VM